The Differences in Home Care Services

 If you need on-going additional care, you have three choices:

 1. Non-Medical Home Care

 Offers one-on-one care in the home.
 Average cost for 4 hours/day, 3 days/week is $15,600/year.

 Caregiver ration as high as 25-1.
 Median cost in Colorado is $48,756/year.

 3. Nursing Home

-Skilled care is a hospital setting.
-Average cost is $7,604/month.
+Skilled care in a hospital setting.
+Median cost in Colorado is $97,548/year.